MadMonkey87/InnerCore.Api.HueSync/README.md

 The api reveals a few features that the official app does not yet provide but that are already availabke trough the api:
  - characteristics of the current input: in the State.Hdmi.ContentSpecs field you can see the resolution, colormode and refreshrate of the current input
  - in the music mode there is also the possability to choose a color palette, but currently only one is known (maybe it will be possible to create custom ones)
+ - there is an ambient mode where the box performs some animations at it's own, not depending on the input.
+It is not yet clear how that works exactly, but the effect can be controlled using two parameters:
+   ambientShowType: somehow controlls the speed and colors of the animations.
+Value 1 & 2 are flickering, 3 & 4 is almost a solid blue, 5 & 6 is a slowly changing animation between two colors.
+Bigger values change the used colors and speed.
+   ambientModeType: this one is even more unclear and does not seem to have a direct effect, but 1 seems to be a good value as ambientShowType has no effect otherwise.

 ## License